anaisbetts/rdio-play-here/README.md

 ## Rdio Play Here: Send Rdio to any computer with an open Chrome Browser

-Rdio Play Here is a combination of a Chrome Extension and a website.
+Rdio Play Here is a combination of a Chrome Extension (so it works everywhere Automagically™) and a website.
 Here's a mockup of the website.
 Super simple: if you click that machine, it sends a message to the browser running on that machine to double-tap the Play button, which will make it the currently playing Rdio, and all of the other open Rdio instances (like on your phone) will become remote controls.

 ![](http://cl.ly/image/2g161N1g2D2Y/content#png)